-The U.S. is ahead of the curve with 67% of companies already offering such training.
-Germany is last with only 50% of companies offering it.

-Among industries, 66% of finance and professional services companies train employees on spotting phishing emails.
-But alarmingly, only half of the healthcare companies surveyed did the same - despite being one of cybercriminals' favourite targets.
+such training.
+Germany is last with only 50% offering it.
+Among industries, 66% of finance and professional services companies train employees on spotting phishing email.
+But alarmingly, only half of the healthcare companies surveyed did the same-despite being one of cyber criminals' favorite targets.